Lower Moyamensing (South Philadelphia)

 “My commitment to serve as a principal starts with the opportunity that Philadelphia education gave me and my family – I was the first to attend college.
 Every child has a strength to build on, our Multilingual families and students bring valuable assets that enrich the school community, and when I look at our students, I see a direct reflection of me in them.
 Our students arrive in our schools with immense potential, unique learning experiences, and it is my privilege to serve as their principal.”

 Pauline has served as the principal of Francis Scott Key School since 2016.
-Under her leadership, Key achieved a 21.4% decrease in students scoring Below Basic and a 22.4% increase in students scoring Proficient or Advanced on the 6th grade English/Language Arts Pennsylvania System of State Assessment (PSSA) in 2018.
-Similarly, Key experienced a 15.3% increase in Kindergarten through 2nd grade students reading on grade level.
-For this and more achievements, including significant increases in attendance, Key received a Certificate of Excellence for Highest School Progress Report Score and Growth in Learning Network 12 for the 2017-2018 school year.
+Under her leadership, Key increased its School Progress Report (SPR) Overall scores from 31% in 2016-17 (Watch category) to 61% in 2017-18 (Reinforce category).
+In 2018-19, the SPR Overall score increased again to 64% and the Progress category also increased, moving from 16% (Intervene) up two categories to 75% (Model).
+For the 2019-20 school year, Key increased progress by another 8% for a score of 83%.
+The 2019-20 Climate category score was 91% and has been consistently in the Model category.
+Additionally, Kindergarten-2nd grade students who are reading on grade level increased by 7% moving from 32% to 39%.
+In 2018 Key achieved a 21.4% decrease in students scoring Below Basic and a 22.4% increase in students scoring Proficient or Advanced on the 6th grade English Language Arts Pennsylvania System of State Assessment (PSSA).
+For For the 2017-2018 school year Key received a Certificate of Excellence for Highest School Progress Report Score and Growth in Learning Network 12 from the School District of Philadelphia.
 Under Pauline’s leadership, Key implemented a breakfast program in the 2017-2018 school year that resulted in increased attendance and breakfast participation.
-Key also received Lang Lang Key of Inspiration Grant that resulted in a Piano Lab for Key students.
+Key has also received Lang Lang Key of Inspiration Grant that resulted in a Piano Lab for Key students.